Inglis Clark Centre Advisory Board

 Saul Eslake was raised and educated in Tasmania but has lived in Melbourne since 1983 where he has had more than 25 years' experience as a financial markets economist, including 14 years as Chief Economist at the Australia & New Zealand Banking Group (ANZ).
 After leaving ANZ in mid-2009 he had a part-time role with the Grattan Institute (a non-aligned public policy think tank affiliated with the University of Melbourne) and also undertook a variety of writing, speaking and consulting engagements.
 Since December 2011 he has been Chief Economist at Bank of America-Merrill Lynch Australia.
 Saul has been a non-executive Director of Hydro Tasmania since 2008 and was also Chair of the Tasmanian Arts Advisory Board from 2006 to 2011.

 Martin began his academic career in 1987 in Queensland.
 There he taught at the University of Queensland and Griffith University in Brisbane.
 At Griffith University, Martin was one of the founding members of the School of Applied Psychology.
 He was also a partner in an organisational consultancy business and worked as an industrial/organisational psychologist.
 Since joining the School of Management at UTAS, Martin has researched and taught in the areas of human resources and marketing, and now concentrates on the area of pro-social, and specifically pro-environmental, consumer behaviour.
-He has taught at the undergraduate level, and the postgraduate level in the MBA program in the Faculty of Business, and conducted training for a range of government and business organisations.
+He has taught at the undergraduate level, and the postgraduate level in the MBA program in the Tasmanian School of Business and Economics, and conducted training for a range of government and business organisations.
 Martin is currently the MBA Director for the Faculty, and has served as both Deputy Head and Head of the School of Management, and as Dean of the Faculty.

 Professor Margaret Otlowski is Dean of the Faculty of Law at the University of Tasmania and Deputy Director of the Centre for Law and Genetics.
 She has been admitted to practice and works part-time in quasi-judicial roles, currently with the Tasmanian Anti-Discrimination Tribunal.
 She has worked as consultant for key national bodies including the National Bioethics Consultative Committee and the Australian Law Reform Commission.
 She has longstanding experience in health law and bioethics, publishing extensively in the field.
 She has been involved in a number of nationally funded collaborative projects in the area of genetics focusing on issues of regulation, privacy, discrimination and biobanking including a current project funded by the Australian Research Council on personalized medicine.
 She has also been a member of two of Australia's National Health and Medical Research Council's Principal Committees: the Australian Health Ethics Committee and the Human Genetics Advisory Committee for the 2009-2012 triennium.
 Margaret is also the Honorary Consul for Switzerland in Tasmania.